 Our activities have included providing warm meals and hand knitted scarves for guests of the local hypothermia shelter, packing snack bags for local children experiencing food insecurity, drawing attention to issues of poverty and homelessness, and working to provide a cleaner, greener environment.
 In partnership with Cornerstones (formally Reston Interfaith) and other organizations, NVHC members take action in the spirit of Tikkun Olam to make the world more habitable and compassionate for all people.
 NVHC Change is always looking for people who want to make a difference.

 There are many ways you can get involved.
 Please see our NVHC Change Activity List for a detailed list of what we do.
+We also have list of organizations in the area that are looking for volunteers.
+And don’t forget that NVHC can always use your help too (please see the last page on the list for ways you can help NVHC).

 Please contact the Social Action Chair (Ellen Ranard) if you would like to become involved or would like more information on our activities.
 SocialAction@nvhcreston.org